Did You Suffer Complications from an IVC Filter Implant?

-Munley Law is currently reviewing potential lawsuits stemming from inferior vena cava or IVC filters, small wire devices used to treat blood clots.
-Patients from all over the United States, including Pennsylvania, are suing manufacturers of the IVC filter because it can break or migrate inside the body, causing serious complications or death.
-More than 900 adverse events related to IVC filters have been reported.
+Munley Law is currently handling potential lawsuits stemming from inferior vena cava or IVC filters, small wire devices used to treat and prevent blood clots.
+Patients from all over the United States, including Pennsylvania, are suing manufacturers of IVC filters after suffering severe and life-threatening complications.
+The filters can break, tilt, migrate inside the body, puncture a vein or organ, or become embedded.
+More than 5,000 lawsuits have been filed.

 Our product liability and medical malpractice lawyers have extensive experience handling complex, high-profile cases like these.
-If you or someone you love have suffered after receiving an IVC filter, contact Munley Law for a free consultation.
+If you or someone you love have received an IVC filter, contact Munley Law for a free consultation.
 We work on a contingency basis, so there is no fee unless we obtain a recovery for you.
-Fill out our email form or call 855-866-5529.
+Fill out our email form or call (855) 866-5529.

 What is an IVC Filter?

 An IVC filter, also known as a blood clot filter, is a small wire implant designed to catch blood clots and prevent them from traveling to the heart and lungs.
 They are used in patients who cannot take anticoagulants (blood thinners) and are at risk for pulmonary embolisms.

 Five specific products manufactured by C.R.
 Bard, Cook Medical, and Cordis have been identified in lawsuits: